 In recent months I’ve been doing a lot of what I refer to as ‘winging it’ knitting, which you might also think of as designing-on-the-hoof: I cast on and know the basic parameters of what I intend to do, then make it up as I go along.
-With this design, I’d planned out a group of complimentary colours and knew how they’d work across the rib and body (which I wanted to knit in the wonderful, soft oatmealy hare shade of Milarrochy Tweed).
-I also had a plan to knit the yoke entirely in different combinations of 2×2 corrugated rib, and, having made countless yokes at this gauge, already had a good sense of a workable round-to-decrease ration.
+With this design, I’d planned out a group of complementary colours and knew how they’d work across the rib and body (which I wanted to knit in the wonderful, soft oatmealy hare shade of Milarrochy Tweed).
+I also had a plan to knit the yoke entirely in different combinations of 2×2 corrugated rib, and, having made countless yokes at this gauge, already had a good sense of a workable round-to-decrease ratio.
 So when I got to the yoke, I just made it up as I went along without a chart, trying not to second guess myself, and keeping a record of each shade change as I went.

 The yoke was an immensely relaxing and rhythmic knit and I’m very happy with the result.
 The pattern includes a fully charted yoke, of course, but that’s not to say that you can’t have a go at my approach: picking a group of shades that work together, knitting in 2×2 corrugated rib throughout, decreasing where indicated, and combining colours when they please you.
 A most enjoyable experiment.